Microchip-MPLAB-Harmony/usb_apps_device/apps/cdc_com_port_dual/readme.md

 ### <a name="config_6"></a> [Curiosity PIC32MZ EF 2.0 Development Board](https://www.microchip.com/developmenttools/ProductDetails/DM320209)

 - Use the USB micro-B port J201 to connect the USB Device to the USB Host PC.
 - LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

+### <a name="config_13"></a> [Curiosity PIC32MX470 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/dm320103)

+- Use the USB micro-B port J12 to connect the USB Device to the USB Host PC.
+- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

 ## Running the Application